oindrilasaha/oindrilasaha.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a Research Fellow at Microsoft Research, working with [Dr. Prateek Jain](https://www.prateekjain.org/) and [Dr. Harsha Simhadri](http://harsha-simhadri.org/) on the [EdgeML](https://github.com/microsoft/EdgeML/) project.
+I'm a Research Fellow at Microsoft Research, working with [Dr. Prateek Jain](https://www.prateekjain.org/), [Dr. Harsha Simhadri](http://harsha-simhadri.org/) and [Dr. Manik Varma](http://manikvarma.org/) on the [EdgeML](https://github.com/microsoft/EdgeML/) project.
 I work on developing tiny and accurate Computer Vision models which can be deployed on severely resource-constrained devices.

 Previously, I did my Bachelors and Masters in Tech. in Electronics and Electrical Communication Engineering with a minor in Computer Science and Engineering from Indian Institute of Technology Kharagpur.